“reeta loi is a trailblazing writer and activist”

 Reeta has been Forbes 100 listed, as well as recognised by The Guardian’s Pride Power List for eight consecutive years and nominated for a Lifetime Achievement Award by the British LGBT+ Awards, amongst other accolades.

-For live bookings please get in touch here.
+For talks and live bookings, please get in touch here.